yuqian1023/yuqian1023.github.io/_publications/2020-02-23-paper-title-number-2.md

 title: "SketchyScene: Richly-Annotated Scene Sketches"
 collection: publications
 permalink: /publication/2020-02-23-paper-title-number-2
-excerpt: 'Qian Yu, Changqing Zou, Ruofei Du, Haoran Mo, Yi-Zhe Song, Tao Xiang, Chengying Gao, Baoquan Chen, Hao Zhang.'
+excerpt: 'changqing Zou*, Qian Yu*, Ruofei Du, Haoran Mo, Yi-Zhe Song, Tao Xiang, Chengying Gao, Baoquan Chen, Hao Zhang.'
 date: 2018-09-10
 venue: 'European Conference on Computer Vision (ECCV)'
 ---
-Qian Yu, Changqing Zou, Ruofei Du, Haoran Mo, Yi-Zhe Song, Tao Xiang, Chengying Gao, Baoquan Chen, Hao Zhang
+Changqing Zou*, Qian Yu*, Ruofei Du, Haoran Mo, Yi-Zhe Song, Tao Xiang, Chengying Gao, Baoquan Chen, Hao Zhang

 We contribute the first large-scale dataset of scene sketches, SketchyScene, with the goal of advancing research on sketch understanding at both the object and scene level.
 SketchyScene contains more than 29,000 scene-level sketches, 7,000+ pairs of scene templates and photos, and 11,000+ object sketches.
 All objects in the scene sketches have ground-truth semantic and instance masks.
 We demonstrate the potential impact of SketchyScene by training new computational models for semantic segmentation of scene sketches and showing how the new dataset enables several applications including image retrieval, sketch colorization, editing, and captioning, etc.